DataDog/hiring-engineers/answers.md

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

-    * We can change the interval via min_collection_interval in custom_jacky_metric.yaml or we try adjusting the interval from Datadog portal(Metric - Summary - my_metric - Edit Interval in METADATA)
+    * We can change the interval via min_collection_interval in custom_jacky_metric.yaml or we can try adjusting the interval from Datadog portal(Metric - Summary - my_metric - Edit Interval in METADATA)
 ![Screenshot of adjusting check interval from Datadog UI](screenshots/1_adjust_check_interval.png)

 ## 2. Visualizing Data: